 Carriers don’t charge more simply because they can.
 There are good reasons for these pricing methods.
 Read on and find out why.

 When shippers ship larger cargo there tends to be a lot of padding and cushioning in order to avoid damage.
-This takes up unnecessary space in the carriers’ trucks and their way of dealing with this is dim weight.
+This takes up unnecessary space in the carriers’ trucks that could otherwise be occupied by other cargo.
+The carriers’ way of dealing with this is dim weight.